 Using a glue gun or normal wood glue attach the pieces as shown below.

 Now for the table legs.
 You need twelve normal ice cream sticks.
 Cut four of these ice cream sticks so they measure 6 cm long (this will be the table support).
 Cut the other eight so they are 8 cm long.
 Mark the center point on four of your 8 cm pieces and cross over at 90o matching up the marks.
 This will form the crossbar for the table legs.
-Glue these pieces together to form a cross (you can see the cross on the bottom of the picture).
+Glue these pieces together to form a cross (you can see the cross at the bottom of the picture).

-The gap between the points that form the top of the cross will narrower than the gap at the bottom.
+The gap between the points that form the top of the cross will be narrower than the gap at the bottom.
 Glue the 6 cm table supports on either side of the table legs where the spacing is the smallest then glue the 8 cm bottom support on either side of the table legs where the spacing is the widest.
 That’s it, your legs are done.

 To add the seat support take the thin ice cream sticks, mark the middle point and glue them in the center of the cross.
 Eyeball them to see if they are parallel to the bottom and the top supports.
 You don’t want to risk being sued by the fairy king if his princess falls off.